Holiday Inn Logo

 The script creates a feeling of home, comfort, and simplicity.
 The font takes the user back to the times of letters.
 When there were no computers.
 You need to spend time writing a letter, put your soul into it, and open up.
 On paper, everyone has their unique handwriting.

 All this shows Holiday Inn’s special care for the guests, individual approach, and efforts to create conditions for each guest.
-It also hints at the originality of the hotels.
+It also hints at the hotel’s originality.
 They are not made to copy.
 Each has its special atmosphere.

 The slope of the inscription to the right hints at conservatism and traditionalism.
 No noise interfering with rest, exciting innovations.
-Calm reigns in hotels, and well-trained staff works.
+Calm reigns in hotels, and well-trained staff work.

 The pinwheel above the name has become an analogy for the star from the previous logo.
 She is a symbol of celebration, joy, and a good mood.
-It consists of seven petals of yellow and orange flowers.
+It consists of seven yellow-and-orange petals.
 This makes her look like the sun.
-As the luminary gives warmth, so does Holiday Inn – comfort and warm atmosphere to its guests.
+As the luminary gives warmth, so does Holiday Inn give comfort and a warm atmosphere to its guests.

 2003 – 2007